bird behind barbed wire

 Hector went on a hunger strike to protest the squalid conditions at the facility.
 In retaliation for his organizing efforts, the detention staff placed him in segregation for thirty days and took away his job.
 Fortunately, Hector was able to connect with a reporter and, after his story aired, he finally received a response to his medical concerns.
 The staff arranged for him to see a doctor in March 2023.
 A doctor examined him and prescribed medication to manage his reflux.
 Despite the doctor’s order, the staff at the Otay Mesa Detention Center refused to fill Hector’s prescription and told him to file a grievance.

-After more than four years in immigration detention, Hector hopes the public realizes how brutal and abhorrent immigration detention is.
+After more than four years in immigration detention, Hector hopes the public realizes how brutal and abhorrent it is.
 He wants people to know that many community members and asylum seekers languish in a detention center for years while in immigration limbo.
 Hector is worried about the continued retaliation people will endure at the hands of private immigration facility staff and how much unnecessary suffering goes on behind closed doors due to medical neglect.
 To this day, Hector does not understand the need for immigration detention since it traps people who simply want to return home to their family or prevents people from building a new home in this country.

 Read more about our report and other stories like Hector's.